dEAduction/dEAduction/CONTRIBUTING.md

 This should add `(env)` in front of your terminal prompt.
-It is *highly* recommended to set up the development environment at the very beginning of every development session.
-The code will not run if this environment is not set up.
+It is *highly* recommended to set up the development environment at the very beginning of every development session, otherwise the code will not run.

 ## Guidelines